piscinajs/piscina/README.md

 To use `AbortController`, you will need to `npm i abort-controller` (or `yarn add abort-controller`).

+(In Node.js 15.0.0 or higher, there is a new built-in `AbortController` implementation that can be used here as well.)

 Alternatively, any `EventEmitter` that emits an `'abort'` event may be used as an abort controller: